rpryzant/nmt/phase_2_language_data_wrangling/tf_sequence_example/README.md

 ### This project

 This project is pretty simple.
 I'm taking the model and data from phase 1 -- LSTM.
-Trying to do the exact same thing except with `tf.SequenceExample`.
+Trying to do the exact same thing except using `tf.SequenceExample` instead of feeding in raw numpy matrices.